jnsebgosselin/gwhat/README.md

 ([Rasmussen and Crawford, 1997](https://ngwa.onlinelibrary.wiley.com/doi/10.1111/j.1745-6584.1997.tb00111.x), [Spane, 2002](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2001wr000701))
-and thus provides a reliable way to identify wells that are under unconfined conditions thus can be used to assess groundwater recharge with the method implemented in GWHAT.
+and thus provides a reliable way to identify wells that are under unconfined conditions and which can be used to assess groundwater recharge with the method implemented in GWHAT.

 GWHAT is written in the Python 3 programming language and is currently